-If each one of these elements in the ecosystem dealt with the rest of the ecosystem in a competitive spirit, trying to get as much out of the other as possible for giving as little as possible, the ecosystem would be fraught with conflict and would require significant superordinate control and management to function.
-However, if one could solicit the intent of each stakeholder to contribute to the ecosystem this would establish a spontaneous order that would add maximum value to all stakeholders.
+If each one of these elements in the ecosystem dealt with the rest of the ecosystem in a competitive spirit, trying to get as much out of the other as possible for giving as little as possible, the ecosystem would be fraught with conflict.
+Furthermore, it would require significant superordinate control and management to function.
+However, if one could solicit the intent of each stakeholder to contribute to the ecosystem, this would establish a spontaneous order.
+Thus, adding maximum value to all stakeholders.
 The key challenge from a stakeholder management point of view is how do we solicit the intent to give rather than the intent to take in the various actors.

-In order to describe what each stakeholder contributes to the ecosystem it is useful to class all stakeholders in an enterprise in three broad categories which can broadly be described as input, throughput and output actors.
+In order to describe what each stakeholder contributes to the ecosystem, it is useful to class all stakeholders in an enterprise in three broad categories.
+This can broadly be described as input, throughput and output actors.

 - The Output Actors

-The output actors are customers and in this sense they represent the purpose of the ecosystem.
-Of all stakeholders in the enterprise the customer has pride of place and should be viewed as the first among equals.
+Customers in this sense represent the purpose of the ecosystem.
+Of all stakeholders in the enterprise, the customer has pride of place.
+They should be viewed as the first among equals.
 To put this differently, is to suggest that businesses exist in order to provide goods and services to customers and clients, rather than to enrich owners.

-However, this responsibility on the supply side of the transaction has a mirror responsibility on the demand side of the transaction.
-The customer has a responsibility to reward a supplier fairly for goods and services rendered, and not to squeeze the last farthing out of every transaction.
-Responsible customers view themselves as have a degree of custodial responsibility with regard to their suppliers, both in paying fairly but also in providing g the feedback that enables the supplier to render better service.
+However, this responsibility on the supply side of the transaction, has a mirror responsibility on the demand side of the transaction.
+The customer has a responsibility to reward a supplier fairly for goods and services rendered.
+And not to squeeze the last farthing out of every transaction.
+Responsible customers view themselves as having a degree of custodial responsibility with regard to their suppliers.
+Both in paying fairly, but also in providing the feedback that enables the supplier to render better service.

 The Throughput Actors

-Any enterprise produces a surplus based on the degree to which the individual employee in the in the enterprise gives more than what they take in pursuit of the organization’s objectives.
-When employees have a fundamentally combative approach to their enterprise they deal with the enterprise with the intent to get as much as they can for giving as little as possible.
+Any enterprise produces a surplus based on the degree to which the individual employee gives more than what they take.
+This is in pursuit of the organization’s objectives.
+When employees have a fundamentally combative approach to their enterprise, they deal with the enterprise with the intent to get as much as they can for giving as little as possible.
 By definition that enterprise will be consistently in crisis and will eventually no longer be sustainable.

 The third actor in the throughput side of our ecosystem is the state, and principally the taxing authority of the state.
 The reason why enterprises pay tax is to enable the state to provide an infrastructure and the governance which enables a business to function and add value.
 This becomes painfully apparent in situations where the state is either hostile to enterprise or is governed by corrupt officials who do not live up to their responsibility to provide a context within which the business can trade.
 When officials make enriching themselves the aim of their role very little value gets added to the ecosystem and all stakeholders suffer a diminishment of their interests.